olivercarlson/csr-keep-or-cancel/readme.md

 In version 2.0, many changes were made.
 Application is now fullstack with Node/Express and Mongo.

-In next update, ideally I will add either E2E testing via Cypress or possibly just unit tests w/ either Mocha/Chai or Jest.
+In the next update, ideally I will add either E2E testing via Cypress or possibly just unit tests w/ either Mocha/Chai or Jest.